 As mentioned, the Style launched for $249, the same price the original Moto 360 launched at, and $20 higher than the Asus ZenWatch 3.
 But for a smartwatch with the most recent Android Wear software out of the box and some cutting-edge smartwatch features, this doesn’t seem like a ridiculous price to ask.

 - It’s like the Pebble Time Round and Moto 360 2nd Gen had a baby

 - The thinnest Android Wear smartwatch yet at 10.8mm and light, too

 - As such, it essentially disappears on the wrist

 On the wrist the Style is minimal indeed, which is something we've been dying to say about an Android Wear smartwatch for years.
 The soft and rounded sand-blasted stainless steel chassis definitely plays a big part in that.
 But it's also one of the lighter smartwatches we've worn at 46 grams; for the sake of comparison, the LG Watch Sport is nearly double the weight at 89 grams.

 Around the watch you'll find familiar classic timepiece accents like a circular build and a prominent hardware button.
-A few other smartwatches, like the Moto 360 2nd Gen, the and others feature such design traits.
+A few other smartwatches, like the Moto 360 2nd Gen, the first-gen Huawei Watch and others feature such design traits.